anon-blue/anon.blue/README.txt

                                                                         where yo
 u at                            I'mthere. yes I think you know.
 Of course.
 Of co urse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want Now it wil rainWe are in the place, a blue one.
-No?here-no Can't dance
-                        mmmmh i guess one could say that, or the other way aroun d, i don't know I'm here ! you see me? know what? are you just letters typing th emselves or a real human being? ththethe seay that, prove it oooopd oooopd oooop d! if you are not in the same country, i don't care, i just want a nice song. re
+No?here-no Can't danceFrom Franc e?                      mmmmh i guess one could say that, or the other way aroun d, i don't know I'm here ! you see me? know what? are you just letters typing th emselves or a real human being? ththethe seay that, prove it oooopd oooopd oooop d! if you are not in the same country, i don't care, i just want a nice song. re